dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **3\.
 Practice full-stack thinking from day one**

-* Build complete small projects that touch every layer: database, API, frontend, and deployment pipeline
+* Build small but complete projects that touch every layer: database, API, frontend, and deployment pipeline
 * Don't just make it work, understand the tradeoffs you're making at each layer
-* Ask: How do my database choices affect frontend performance?
-How does my UI design affect backend load?

 **Medium-term Development (Months 6-24)**